hakktastic/archive-lease-a-car-api/README.md

 * Spring Cloud Bus > Dynamic configuration changing
 * Netflix Hystrix > Manage failures and fallbacks
 * Instead of Netflix Ribbon load balancer try use Spring Cloud Load Balancer
+* Refactor Maven projects to Maven multi-module projects in combination with DDD

 ### Setup
 In order to run this application within you favourite IDE: